Hover over images for detail:

-The Ailanthus webworm arrives on Long Island from Florida in July/August and its larvae can be found eating on some of the leaves.
-Pull out dying seedlings along with their larvae and place them against living shoots.
+The Ailanthus webworm arrives on Long Island from Florida in July/August and its larvae can be found eating on tree-of-heaven leaves.
+To help spread the webworms, pull out dying seedlings along with their larvae and place them against living shoots.
 The caterpillars should move to the new plants and renew feeding.
 Monitor the progress of the larvae as they morph into pupae.
 The pupae will not survive Long Island’s winters but, who knows, they may evolve to overwinter someday.

-Debarking: Saplings and trees may be killed down to the root in the winter* months by a very reliable method that debarks the stem or trunk, using a 5 inch draw knife.
-This method assures that the roots eventually die along with the trees to limit viable shoots from emerging — although large stands may produce a number of shoots.
+Debarking: Saplings and trees may be killed down to the root by a very reliable method that debarks the stem or trunk, using a sickle or 5 inch draw knife.
+This method assures that the roots eventually die along with the trees to limit viable suckers from emerging.

-Removing the two outer layers of bark in the winter without touching the inner wood where the xylem channels persist disrupts the phloem, thus depriving the roots of nourishment from the top down.
-Because sprouts (or rather suckers) will grow in any space that is not properly debarked, there can be no gap.
+Removing the two outer layers of bark without touching the inner wood where the xylem channels persist disrupts the phloem, thus depriving the roots of nourishment from the top down.
+Because suckers will grow in any space that is not properly debarked, there can be no gap.

-Every time sprouts are removed the root reserves weaken.
+Every time suckers are removed the root reserves weaken.
 A year or more later, small saplings, shoots, and desiccated roots should easily pull out or be snapped off.
 Use a weed wrench on larger plants, preferably during the spring/early summer.
-Naturally, extra care must always be taken when climbing a dead tree to cut it down.
-If any sprouts are firmly attached in the ground they are likely to be viable.
-Plan on debarking them next winter, or leave them in place if they are hosting Ailanthus webworms.
+If any suckers are firmly attached in the ground they are likely to be viable.
+Plan on debarking them, or leave them in place if they are hosting Ailanthus webworms.

-Our Experience: We easily debarked one hundred trees at Carpenter Farm Park in December* 2015, removed sprouts during the summer of 2016, snapped off and uprooted the dead trees and more sprouts in April 2017 and again in August 2017.
-Larger trees may need more time to die.
+Our Experience: We easily debarked one hundred trees at Carpenter Farm Park in December* 2015, removed suckers during the summer of 2016, snapped off the dead trees and again uprooted more suckers and seedlings in April and August 2017.
+Larger trees may take years to die.

-*Note: Our timing to debark in December appears to be the reason for the large volume of shoots that grew.
+*Note: Our timing to debark in December appears to be the reason for the large volume of suckers that grew.
+We’ve had better results when debarking in April.
 According to the U.S. Forest Service, Tree-of-Heaven is most vulnerable early in the growing season just after rapid tissue growth has depleted carbohydrate reserves.
 Also, the bark is “loose” in spring and early summer when the cambium is active, making the bark easier to peel.